udacity/create-your-own-adventure/english/marshmallow.md

 Startled, you immediately whirl around to see who (or what) touched you...but there's no one behind you.

+You hear a strange noise then turn and see a large, wooden door.

+You knock, hear nothing and decide to [enter](./strange-room/room.md).

 Click [here](./sonic-screwdriver/sonic-screwdriver.md) to use your sonic screwdriver to scan the air for alien life forms.